jcontini/text-miner/README.md

 #Future Plans

 I'd love to create a GUI for this so folks can configure settings without having to edit the script.
 I was thinking of creating a Flask web app or a simple GUI with Tkinter or similar.
 If you make any improvements, please submit a pull request!

+If building a web app, I'd think about adding tools to download and mine the content of entire websites or RSS feeds.